telerik/blazor-docs/knowledge-base/pdfviewer-sign-pdfs.md

 ---
-title: Signing PDFs with PdfPRocessing in DdfViewer
+title: Signing PDFs with PdfPRocessing in PdfViewer
 description: Learn how to use PdfProcessing to sign PDFs using the Telerik PdfViewer in a web application.
 type: how-to
 page_title: How to Sign PDFs in Telerik PDF Viewer